TBD54566975/developer.tbd.website/site/docs/ssi/credential-manifests.md

 - `format` (object) - Formats that the Issuer can support when issuing the credential.
 At least one needs to be set.
 We currently only support `jwt_vc` for issuance.
 See [claim format registry](https://identity.foundation/claim-format-registry/#registry) for the definition.
 - `issuerDid` (string) - DID that identifies who the Issuer of the credential(s) will be.
-- `outputDescriptors` - Array of objects `manifest.OutputDescriptor` as defined in the Credential Manifest [Output Descripter](https://identity.foundation/credential-manifest/#output-descriptor) spec.
+- `outputDescriptors` - Array of objects used to describe the Claims an Issuer is offering to a Holder.
 - `verificationMethodId` (string) - The `id` of the [verificationMethod](https://www.w3.org/TR/did-core/#verification-methods) who's `privateKey` is stored in ssi-service.
 The `verificationMethod` must be part of the DID document associated with Issuer.
 The private key associated with the `verificationMethod`'s `publicKey` will be used to sign the issued credentials.

 #### Optional